harmansingh25/Midas-Task-4/README.md

   -Google Sign in whereby the user can sign in using the google accont by clicking on the button-Used Google OAuth2.0 and respected APIs for google Authentication\
   -Clicking on the Youtube Icon takes the user to Youtube\
+  -Carousel-Where the images are moving with indicators shown at the bottom, can manually switch between images\
   -The search bar opens up on clicking (although functionality is not added)

 **Additional Features (For Bonus)**